GessyBoy/GessyBoy/README.md

 Added the `Wed Nov 22 2023`

-Last update on Wed Dec 13 2023
+Last update on Thu Dec 14 2023

-🤖 This README.md is updated with wickedness, by thebot ❤️
+🤖 This README.md is updated with cruelty, by thebot ❤️

 A big thank you to @Melvynx